tluan/ProkaryoticMarkerGenes-DatabaseSizeAnalysis/README.md

 ## Requirements

-To run the script, please install the following Python library.
+To run the scripts, please install the following Python library.

 - numpy>=1.18.5
 - pandas>=1.0.5